mjmeans/odm/libs/README.md

 ## "bccrypto-net-1.7-src-ext" :
 The original source for this library is no longer available.
 The project folder was removed and replaced with the official NuGet package maintained by a BouncyCastle dev.
 To get it:
-- NuGet comamnd: "NuGet package NuGet\Install-Package BouncyCastle -Version 1.7.0".
+- NuGet command: "PM> NuGet\Install-Package Portable.BouncyCastle -Version 1.7.0.2".

 ## "ffmpeg-git-a5c1a0c" :
 The original source for this library is no longer available and it is not avaiable on NuGet.
 However, it is available from an official GitHub repo.
 To get this version: